Vegetable seeds can be sown outdoors directly in the garden as soon as the soil is workable in spring.

 Planting by nature signals–phenology

 Plant growth is determined in part by temperature and day length.
 When the temperature and day length is right for one plant it may be right for others.
 You can use perennial plants as natural indicators that conditions are right for planting vegetables.
-One of the most common indicators includes leafing out, bud formation, and flower blooms of certain plants.
+One of the most common indicators include leafing out, bud formation, and flower blooms of certain plants.
 One of the most widely used plant indicators is the lilac.
 When lilac leaves swell just beyond the leaf bud scale, it’s safe to plant cool-season plants such as peas, lettuce, and spinach.
 When lilacs are in full bloom–when nearly 100 percent of the plant’s flower clusters are fully open–it is safe to plant tender, warm-weather crops such as corn, tomatoes, and basil.
 (Tracking the regular cycles of plants and animals is called phenology–which comes from a Greek word meaning “science of appearances.”

 Garden Planning Books at Amazon: